After missing a job interview, veteran and hiring manager form friendship, still work together

 From taxes to nonprofit veteran organization

-Today, Stout runs Veterans Community Project, a nonprofit he founded that delivers housing to veterans.
+Today, Stout runs Veterans Community Project, a veteran nonprofit organization he founded that delivers housing to veterans.
 The goal is to eliminate veteran homelessness by providing transitional housing and access to comprehensive services.
 He is also nominated as a CNN Top 10 Heroes of 2018.
 Doan, his former manager, who he credits with helping him succeed in the transition from military to civilian workforce, sits on his board.
 Doan thinks her role as a board member is different from the others serving.

 “Because I know Chris and I know his work to re-enter life after the military, I challenge him to create successes for veterans,” said Doan.
 “I represent his story and stretch him to create programs that go beyond housing for veterans.
 I want the organization to re-invite veterans into a life and be a part of their families while they work on healing.”